What courses will you take in 2026-27?

 1.0 unit – Fall and Winter

-In this course we will examine a range of plays by William Shakespeare from across his career (1590s-1610s), covering the genres of comedy, history, tragedy, and romance.
-We will study these works in their historical, socio-political, theatrical, and contemporary cinematic contexts and reflect on the implications these contexts can have for an understanding of his plays.
+In this course we will examine a range of plays by William Shakespeare spanning his career (1590s-1610s), covering the genres of comedy, history, tragedy, and romance.
+We will study these works in their historical, socio-political, and theatrical contexts and reflect on the implications these contexts can have for an understanding of his plays.
+We will also consider examples of how his plays are interpreted and adapted in contemporary culture.
 Key themes that will frame our discussions are power, authority, rebellion, and revenge in connection to gender, race, sexuality, and family ties.
 In addition, we will consider how Shakespeare explores these topics from genre to genre.
+The plays to be studied include Macbeth, Hamlet, The Merchant of Venice, and The Tempest, among others.

 This course is a degree requirement for all English majors.